What Kind of Doctors Treat Chronic Fatigue Syndrome?

 - Acupuncturists:

-- Acupuncture, a key component of traditional Chinese medicine, has been used to treat CFS symptoms like pain, fatigue, and insomnia.
+- Acupuncture, a key component of traditional Chinese medicine, can treat CFS symptoms like pain, fatigue, and insomnia.
 Acupuncturists believe that CFS is caused by an imbalance in the body’s energy, or “qi,” and work to restore balance through the insertion of fine needles into specific points on the body.

 - Chiropractors: